-- We oppose a constitutional amendment establishing an initiative and referendum procedure in New York State. - We recommend that the Bill of Rights paragraph 10, which was repealed, effective January 1, 1963, be restored in the New York State Constitution. - We support legislation making English the official language of New York State and the United States. - We strongly support term limits for elected local and state government officials. - 5.
-We oppose a Constitutional Convention.
+- 1. We oppose a constitutional amendment establishing an initiative and referendum procedure in New York State. - 2.
+We recommend that the Bill of Rights paragraph 10, which was repealed, effective Jan.
+1, 1963, be restored in the New York State Constitution. - 3.
+We support legislation making English the official language of New York State and the United States. - 4.
+We strongly support term limits for elected local and state government officials.